- The Jackson Laboratory for Genomic Medicine

 - Application Deadline: Open Until Filled

-• Track record of productivity supported by first-author publications in peer-reviewed journals
+• Track record of productivity supported by accepted or in press first-author publications in peer-reviewed journals.

-JAX Genomic Medicine is transforming medicine by improving patient care, lowering costs, and increasing life span and health span.
-JAX Genomic Medicine’s research focuses on the complex genetic causes of disease and on the development of genomic solutions tailored to each person's unique genetic makeup.
+JAX-GM is transforming medicine by improving patient care, lowering costs, and increasing life span and health span.
+JAX-GM’s research focuses on the complex genetic causes of disease and on the development of genomic solutions tailored to each person's unique genetic makeup.

-In Connecticut, JAX resides in the scenic town of Farmington, in the state’s capitol region.
+JAX-GM resides in the scenic town of Farmington, in the state’s capitol region.
 The Hartford region, which offers some of the best public schools in the country, is made up of both bigger cities and smaller, charming historic New England towns.
-JAX Genomic Medicine is also geographically located within 2 hours of Boston and New York and is close to multiple transportation systems, including bus lines, highways, railroads and international airports.
+JAX-GM is also geographically located within 2 hours of Boston and New York and is close to multiple transportation systems, including bus lines, highways, railroads and international airports.

 JAX employees work in a collaborative, value-driven, and team-based environment where the focus is on advancing science and improving patients’ lives.
 Researchers apply genetics to increase the understanding of human disease and advance treatments and cures for cancer, neurological and immune disorders, diabetes, aging, and heart disease.
 JAX was voted among the top 15 “Best Places to Work in Academia” in the United States in a poll conducted by The Scientist magazine!